flexera-public/policy_templates/security/aws/elb_unencrypted/README.md

 #### Input Parameters

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
-- *Ignore tags* - CLB with any of these tags will be ignored
+- *Ignore tags* - ALB/NLB with any of these tags will be ignored

 ### Required RightScale Roles